Swimming Pool and Hot Tub FAQ’s

 What options are available to finance my pool?

 Cash‚ credit card and bank financing.
-Many pool clients finance their project with a Home Improvement or Home Equity loan provided by most banks.
+Many pool clients finance their project with a Home Improvement or Home Equity Loan provided by most banks.
 If you are building a new home and adding a pool‚ most clients will finance all the new construction together.
 There are waiting periods on many loans so check with your bank so you are aware of all the details.
+Credit card payments require a 4% convenience fee.

 Can I clean my pool myself?

 Upon completion of your new pool‚ we will give you instructions on all your pool maintenance needs.
-However‚ if you do not have the time or prefer to have someone else maintain your pool‚ we will refer you to a reputable company.
+However‚ if you do not have the time or prefer you may schedule maintenance with our service staff.

 Do I have to put up a fence once my new swimming pool is built?